top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/2_1_5_ergonomics.md

 <div class='requirements' markdown="1">

-Results:
+Requires: Time: ??? minutes.

-- You will know about some useful shortcuts.
+Results: You will know about some useful shortcuts.

 </div>